MLDMXM2017/DFN_ME/README.md

 bash run_DFN.sh
 ```
 # Requirements
 The requirements of DFN can see the requirements.txt

+If you have suggestions or questions regarding this method, please reach out to lkhqz@xmu.edu.cn.

+Thank you for your interest and support.